Keeping your SharePoint 2010 development databases small

 The problem

-Most likely the problem lies with the transaction logs of your databases.
-With the recovery model set to ‘FULL’ the will keep storing every transaction until you make a backup.
-Chances are you don’t configure a backup plan for you development environment as most development databases don’t need a backup as your sources will be stored in a source control system.
+they will keep storing every transaction until you make a backup.
+Chances are you do not configure a backup plan for your development environment as most development databases do not need a backup as your sources will be stored in a source control system.

 The (manual) solution

-To solve this problem you can change the recovery model of each database by hand.
-For this you can open SQL Server Management Studio (SMSS), open the properties screen for a database and navigate to the options tab.
+To solve this problem, you can change the recovery model of each database by hand.
+For this you can open SMSS (SQL Server Management Studio), open the properties screen for a database and navigate to the options tab.
 There you will find the recovery model option.

 Saving this change will empty your transaction log.
 But it will not shrink the physical file on disk.
-To shrink this file you can look at the "Shrink" task.
+To shrink this file, you can look at the Shrink

 The (automated) solution